lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 Yum is the package manager on **CentOS 7**.

 <!-- #packagemanagers -->
-Use these Yum commands to install Git:
+Use these Yum commands to install Snap:

 ```bash
 sudo yum update